microsoft/vscode-docs/docs/remote/containers.md

 ### System requirements

 **Local:** Docker Desktop 2.0+ for macOS/Windows 10 Pro/Enterprise or Docker CE/EE 18.06+ and Docker Compose 1.21+ for Linux.
+However, while the Docker CLI is required, Docker Desktop / the Docker daemon does not need to be running locally if you will be [using a remote Docker host](/docs/remote/containers-advaced.md#developing-inside-a-container-on-a-remote-docker-host).
 Docker Toolbox and Ubuntu snap packages are not supported.
 See the minimum requirements for [VS Code](/docs/supporting/requirements.md) for additional details.

-**Containers**:

-* **Full support:** x86_64 Debian 8+, Ubuntu 16.04+, CentOS / RHEL 7+ based containers
+**Containers**: x86_64 Debian 8+, Ubuntu 16.04+, CentOS / RHEL 7+, Alpine Linux 3.7+ based containers.

-* **Experimental support:** x86_64 Alpine Linux containers in [Visual Studio Code Insiders](https://code.visualstudio.com/insiders/) only.

 Other `glibc` based Linux containers may work if they have [needed prerequisites](/docs/remote/linux.md).

-While experimental `musl` based Alpine Linux support is available in [VS Code Insiders](https://code.visualstudio.com/insiders/), some extensions installed in the container may not work due to `glibc` dependencies in native code inside the extension.
+While `musl` based Alpine Linux support is available, some extensions installed in the container may not work due to `glibc` dependencies in native code inside the extension.
 See the [Remote Development with Linux](/docs/remote/linux.md) article for details.

 ### Installation